 Raising concerns with parents

-- Be open and honest with parents, and talk about problems when they come up.
+One of the keys to this approach is talking about concerns when they come up.
 Problems usually don’t go away by themselves.
-If you leave them to escalate they might be more difficult to repair later.
+And if you leave them to escalate they might be more difficult to repair later.

 Dealing with concerns that parents raise

 When parents raise concerns with you, the basics of listening and speaking still apply.
 And respect and sensitivity are still key to effective communication.

 Also, if you focus on the issue that parents are raising and remember that your shared goal is supporting their child, it can help you avoid defensiveness or justifications.

 Sometimes the best way to help is simply listening to parents.
 Parents might just need to feel that their concerns have been heard.
 You don’t always need to look for a solution straight away.